Metric Poissonian pair correlation for real sequences and energy estimates: The metric Poissonian property

 \section{The metric Poissonian property}

-In this section, we prove Theorem~\ref{thm:main} and its consequences.
+In this section, we prove Theorem~\ref{thm:main} and Corollaries~\ref{cor:energy only} and~\ref{cor:short interval}.
 We recall the main reduction to the lattice point counting problem due to Rudnick and Technau, stated as Theorem~\ref{thm:RT}.
 A sequence $(x_n)_{n\in\NN}$ of real numbers has metric Poissonian pair correlation if there exists $\delta>0$ such that for sufficiently small $\varepsilon>0$,

 and

 To establish \eqref{eq:RT condition 2}, we apply Theorem~\ref{thm:dirichlet} with

 and